Eino-dev-stu/Iot-perusteet/README.md

   When update is noticed websocket is used to send the new to the dashboard.
 It appears as a text not in the graph.

 ## 4 Dashboard [code](https://github.com/Eino-dev-stu/Iot-perusteet/blob/main/lesson4/data_page.html)
+  Frontend dashboard show line graph of data and updates to data at bottom of the page.
+If Sensor and poll server are both running.